J-Britten/MIRAGE/README.md

 5. Add effects to the scene using the `UI`
     - If you are using a scene without `UI`, refer to the `Effects` section of this README
 6. Changes are saved on UI toggle.

+### Preparing the VR Scene for In-Vehicle XR Usage
+0. Set up Passthrough for Unity for your XR HMD.
+This step dependsg on the XR System you're using, please refer to the respective documentation.
+    - The scene is generally empty and aside from the UI only contains a virtual WSD (Front Glass Placeholder) through the video projection can be seen
+    - The effecte is created using a stencil buffer
+1. Setting up the WSD.
+Select the `Front Glass Placeholder`.
+This is the virtual WSD, which should match your vehicle's WSD as closely as possible.
+    - Ideally you would replace it with a 3D model of the windshield of your car using the same materials and shaders
+    - Run the scene to line it up with the real world as closely as possible.
+If you have a full 3D model of your vehicle available, it may be better to do this calibration step in a separate scene and then copy over the transform values afterwards.
+2. Setting up the Camera: Select the `Camera Input` Object (green gizmo) and move it to match the position of the position of the real camera mounted to the windshield as closely as possible.
+3. Adjust the `VideoProjectionSurface`: To accurately project the image back onto a surface, the FOV value needs to match your camera's FOV
+    - Ideally the FOV is high enough to cover the entire WSD.
+    - A higher FOV could also cover side windows (requires additional virtual WSDs, see previous step)
+    - Adjust the viewing distance if needed (changes the scale of the projection plane)
+4. Testing:
+    - As multiple objects that need accurate placements are involved, getting it to `look right` may recover some trial and error.
+    - If no changes are done to the in-vehicle setup, this only has to be done once.
+Make sure to document the adjustments you made

 ### UI Controls
 - Keyboard: Mouse or Arrow Keys, Enter/Space, ESC